dotnet/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 3. The message broker forwards a copy of the message to interested subscriptions.
 4. Subscribers consume messages from their subscriptions.

 Most message brokers encapsulate a queueing mechanism that can persist messages once received.
 With it, the message broker guarantees **durability** by storing the message.
 Subscribers don't need to be immediately available or even online when a publisher sends a message.
 Once available, the subscriber receives and processes the message.
 Dapr guarantees **At-Least-Once** semantics for message delivery.
 Once a message is published, it will be delivered at least once to any interested subscriber.

  > If your service can only process a message once, you'll need to provide an [idempotency check](https://docs.microsoft.com/azure/architecture/microservices/design/api-design#idempotent-operations) to ensure that the same message is not processed multiple times.
 While such logic can be coded, some message brokers, such as Azure Service Bus, provide built-in *duplicate detection* messaging capabilities.

 There are several message broker products available - both commercially and open-source.
 Each has advantages and drawbacks.
 Your job is to match your system requirements to the appropriate broker.
 Once selected, it's a best practice to decouple your application from message broker plumbing.
 You achieve this functionality by wrapping the broker inside an *abstraction*.
 The abstraction encapsulates the message plumbing and exposes generic publish and subscribe operations to your code.
 Your code communicates with the abstraction, not the actual message broker.
 While a wise decision, you'll have to write and maintain the abstraction and its underlying implementation.
 This approach requires custom code that can be complex, repetitive, and error-prone.

-Here's where Dapr comes to your rescue.
 The Dapr Publish/Subscribe building block provides the messaging abstraction and implementation out-of-the-box.
 The custom code you would have had to write is prebuilt and encapsulated inside the Dapr building block.
 You bind to it and consume it.
 Instead of writing messaging plumbing code, you and your team focus on creating business functionality that adds value to your customers.

 ## How it works

 The Dapr Publish/Subscribe building block provides a platform-agnostic API framework to send and receive messages.
 Your services publish messages to a named [topic](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-queues-topics-subscriptions#topics-and-subscriptions).
 Your services subscribe to a topic to consume messages.

-Underneath the hood, your service makes a network call to a Dapr pub/sub building block, exposed as a [sidecar](https://docs.microsoft.com/azure/architecture/patterns/sidecar).
+The service makes a network call to a Dapr pub/sub building block, exposed as a [sidecar](https://docs.microsoft.com/azure/architecture/patterns/sidecar).
 This building block then makes calls into a pre-defined Dapr component that encapsulates a specific message broker product.
 Figure 7-2 shows the Dapr pub/sub messaging stack.

 ![The Publish/Subscribe stack](./media/dapr-pub-sub-stack.png)